Javid907/Bump-Version-Bot/README.md

-# Deprecated and move to https://github.com/Javid907/DevOps-Bot
+# Deprecated and moved to https://github.com/Javid907/DevOps-Bot

 # Version Bump
 Simple Python Bot to automate Version-Bumping of your VCS hosted Microservice